 So how can I, as a black person, celebrate Black History Month all year long?
 Here are five easy ways!

-I have to admit that I haven’t always done this and living in a city where there are only 6% of “us” here makes it a tad difficult to do.
+I have to admit that I haven’t always done this, and living in a city where there are only 6% of “us” here makes it a tad difficult to do.
 However, there is also this mentality that products made by people of color are inferior compared to those who aren’t.
 That couldn’t be further from the truth.
-When we support black-owned businesses, we not only help people like ourselves but we’re helping our community as well.
+When we support black-owned businesses, we not only help people like ourselves but our community as well.
 There are many black-owned companies online, but you can also find them in your area as well.
 If you’re unsure of where to look, there are a few apps that can help you.
 My favorite three being, Official Black Wall Street, Where U Came From, and Black Nation.

 Sure we would all love to have an original Monet painting in our home, but unless we’re super-rich or have been willed one, it’s highly unlikely that’s going to happen.
 While I enjoy artwork, having an original has always meant more to me as I prefer having something unique in my home instead of copies of manufactured art that can be seen everywhere.
 Support your local African-African artist or even one that you found online.
 Support comes in many forms, you don’t necessarily have to purchase their work, but simply sharing to your friends, family, or via social media can give them that boost that they may just need to get their work seen by more eyes.

 I’ve personally noticed that most of the movies that I currently watch, including TV shows, have primarily caucasian characters.
 However, we have very talented stars amongst ourselves as well.
 Stars such as Denzel Washington, Morgan Freeman, Halle Berry, Viola Davis, just to name a few.
 Stream, rent, or purchase movies by your favorite black actors/actresses or producer/director.
 Go and see your favorites in the movie theatre just like you did when Black Panther was released.